Curated OER

 Newton Must have Been a Sports Fan

-Learners examine Newton's Laws.
-In this law of motion lesson, students observe Newton's three laws of physics demonstrated by the teacher.
+Students examine Newton's Laws.
+In this law of motion lesson plan, students observe Newton's three laws of physics demonstrated by the teacher.
 They apply other examples to Newton's first law of inertia.

 Curated OER